ECMWFCode4Earth/Challenges_2026/README.md

 <img src='./LB Phase 4.png ' alt='ESoWC 2022' align='left' width='10%'></img>

 ### 4. Code for Earth Final day: September 2026
 The Code for Earth Final Day is a celebratory completion of the programme.
-This year the event will be hosted at ECMWF's site in Bologna, Italy.
+This year the event will be hosted at ECMWF's Headquarters in Reading, UK.
 Teams will be invited to present their project results.

 <br>